Hazardous materials from the home can be brought to the

 - Old drugs and medications- return unused or expired medicine to your pharmacist for disposal

 - Containers larger than 5 gallons cannot be accepted, to ensure safety for staff and customers.
-If you have larger sized containers, please contact the scalehouse at 403-327-3288 to see if delivery can be arranged.
+If you have larger sized containers, please call 311 or contact the scalehouse at 403-327-3288 to see if delivery can be arranged.